bids-standard/bids-specification/CONTRIBUTING.md

     contributors

-If you are opening a pull request to obtain early feedback, but the changes are not ready to be merged (a.k.a.
-Work in Progress pull request) please use a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+If you are opening a pull request to obtain early feedback, but the changes are not ready to be merged (also known as a "work in progress" pull request, sometimes abbreviated by `WIP`) please use a
+[draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

 A member of the BIDS Specification team will review your changes to confirm that